Review 421: Justice League

 Lastly, he's irritatingly used to state the painfully obvious to us as an audience.
 I.E. telling us Superman is “not alright” after being “revived” like we couldn’t tell from the confused expressions on his face.

-As The Flash, Ezra Miller shows some comedic talent - But it feels like he's just trying waaaaay too hard to be funny and played up his awkwardness a little too much.
-A lot of his one-liners, like the rest of the humor in this film, are either confusing or just fall completely flat.
+As The Flash, Ezra Miller shows some comedic talent, but it feels like he's just trying waaaaay too hard to be funny and played up his awkwardness a little too much.
+Much like the rest of the humor in this film, I was confused by his one-liners or just fall completely flat.

 I also can't help but feel at this moment, it's not really the priority.
 I mean I'd gladly trade my DCCU, thinly sketched version of The Flash for a fully fledged, well rounded Arrowverse version of the The Flash played by Grant Gustin.
 Ultimately he just blends in with the rest of these expendable characters.
-I also feel that his characterisation hews to closely to Tom Holland's interpretation of Spider-Man.
-Whereas in the comics & the show, Barry Allen was a forensic scientist working for the Central City Police Department, in this film, they made him a collage student and he idolises Bruce/Batman in the way Peter idolises Tony.
+His youthful optimism also reek of Tom Holland's Whereas in the comics & the show, Barry Allen was a forensic scientist working for the Central City Police Department, in this film, they made him a collage student and he idolises Bruce/Batman in the way Peter idolises Tony.

 I'm just gonna come out and say it: Cyborg is lame!
 Ray Fisher gives a performance so robotic that it failed to leave even the smallest of impacts on me - Cyborg also winds up being the least developed in an ensemble of underdeveloped characters.
 Whats mildly intriguing is how his robotic implants serve as a metaphor for a disability but thats never given any time to develop - what a wasted opportunity.